thepacketgeek/bgpd-rs/README.md

 ## Features
 - [x] Listen for Incoming BGP sessions
+- Specified peers can be an IP address or Network+Mask
 - [x] Initiate outbound TCP connection to idle peers
+- Will attempt connection based on configured poll interval
 - [x] Negotiate OPEN Capabilities
 - [x] Receive and respond to Keepalives (on hold time based interval)
 - [x] Process UPDATE messages, store in RIB